Henry I the Bald, Count of Stade

-Henry I the Bald (died 11 May 976) was Count of Stade.
-He was son of Lothar II, Count of Stade, and Swanhild of Saxony.
+Henry I the Bald (died 11 May 976) was the Count of Stade.
+He was the son of Lothar II, Count of Stade, and Swanhild of Saxony.
 Henry is recorded as a cousin of Otto I, Holy Roman Emperor, but their exact relationship remains a mystery.
 Henry was also appointed Count of Heilangau, the ancient capital of Stade, in 959.

-Apparently, when Henry’s father died at the Battle of Lenzen, the county of Stade was taken by Wichmann the Elder and his two sons, not to return to the family of Lothar until 967.
+Apparently, when Henry’s father died in the Battle of Lenzen, the county of Stade was taken by Wichmann the Elder and his two sons, not to return to the family of Lothar until 967.
 Henry's grandson Thietmar of Merseburg recounts that Henry tried to capture Margrave Hermann Billung because of “arrogance” in ceremonial matters, but failed.

 Henry married first Judith von der Wetterau (925-973), sister of Conrad I, Duke of Swabia.
 Their father was either Conrad or Udo, son of Gebhard, Duke of Lorraine.
-Henry and Judith had seven children:
+Henry and Judith had: